xsyncio/sierra-dev/docs/quickstart.md

 ## Step 1: Create Environment (30 seconds)

-!!! tip "Make sure Sierra SDK is installed first!"
+!!! tip "Make sure Sierra Dev is installed first!"
     If you haven't installed it yet, see the [Installation Guide](installation.md).

 Open your terminal and run: